dadhi/FastExpressionCompiler/README.md

 Expression is visited in two rounds:

-1. To collect constants and nested lambdas into closure(s) for manually composed expression, or to find generated closure object (for the hoisted expression)
+1. To collect constants and nested lambdas into closure(s) for manually composed expression, or to find generated closure object for the hoisted expression
 2. To emit the IL.

-If any round visits not supported expression node, the compilation is aborted, and null is returned enabling the fallback to normal `Expression.Compile()`.
+If the processing round visits not supported expression node, the compilation is aborted, and null is returned enabling the fallback to normal `Expression.Compile()`.